-The name of Stonegate Homes will be very visible with pitch side displays, as well as appearing on the front of shirts on a majority of Dorking Wanderers’ community-based teams from ages 4 through to senior level.
-The arrangement will also see Stonegate sponsor training kit for all teams and the prestigious first team Player of the Month and Man of the Match awards.
+The name of Stonegate Homes is very visible at the ground with the eponymous stand being filled every match day and the players entering the pitch through the branded tunnel.
+As well as that, the name appears on the front of shirts on a majority of Dorking Wanderers’ community-based teams from ages 4 through to senior level and our arrangement includes Stonegate sponsoring the training kit for all teams and the prestigious first team Player of the Month and Man of the Match awards.

 “As a locally based company we have been aware of the incredible progress Dorking Wanderers has been making up the league pyramid, putting the town on the map.
 So when we knew there was an opportunity to support the club on the next part of its journey, moving into Meadowbank, we really wanted to be involved,” explains Stonegate Homes’ founder Jeremy Hinds.

-Stonegate Homes are extremely proud to be official Super Partners of the brand-new Superhero Series, a mass participation sports event dedicated to those with disability and injury founded by Paralympian and Dorking women Sophia Warner.
-It's big.
-It's bold.
-It's gutsy.
-It's the UK’s one and only disability sports series for the Everyday Superhero!
-The idea is simple.
-To create fun, full-throttle challenges where people with disabilities call the shots and don't have to worry about cut-off times or equipment restrictions.
-Our participants can fly solo or team up with disabled and non-disabled family and friends to do as much or as little as they like with as much or as little support as they need.
-If they want flippers or floats in the water, or need to use powered wheelchairs we can make it possible.
-In fact, as far as we’re concerned, anything goes!
+Stonegate Homes were extremely proud to be one of the founding official Super Partners of the ground breaking Superhero Series, a mass participation sports event dedicated to those with disability and injury founded by Paralympian and Dorking local Sophia Warner.
+The idea was very simple; to create fun, full-throttle challenges where people with disabilities call the shots and don't have to worry about cut-off times or equipment restrictions and participants can fly solo or team up with disabled and non-disabled family and friends to do as much or as little as they like with as much or as little support as needed.
+If they want flippers or floats in the water, or need to use powered wheelchairs, that’s no problem!

 S&ERFC offers both its members and the wider community the opportunity to be part of something very special.
 The first Sutton club was formed in 1871, the birth year of the RFU itself, while the present club started life in the autumn of 1880 as an off-shoot of the Sutton Bicycle Club – hence the iconic penny-farthing logo which still adorns the club’s black and white hooped strip.